fox-daniel/iterative_methods_blog/src/iterative_methods_part_3.md

 -->

-# Iterative Methods: Reservoir Sampling
+# Iterative Methods in Rust: Reservoir Sampling

-This is the third post in the series presenting the iterative_methods_in_rust crate.
-You may want to read the [first](http://daniel-vainsencher.github.io/book/iterative_methods_part_1.html) or [second](http://daniel-vainsencher.github.io/book/iterative_methods_part_2.html) by [Daniel Vainsencher](https://github.com/daniel-vainsencher) before reading this post.
+This is the third post in the series presenting the Iterative Methods In Rust crate.
+If you haven't already, you may want to read the [first](http://daniel-vainsencher.github.io/book/iterative_methods_part_1.html) or [second](http://daniel-vainsencher.github.io/book/iterative_methods_part_2.html) post by [Daniel Vainsencher](https://github.com/daniel-vainsencher) before continuing here.
+As discussed in the earlier posts, the Iterative Methods in Rust library has two motivations: 1) extend the idiomatic use of iterators and adaptors in Rust to `StreamingIterator`s and 2) expand the repertoire of iterative methods readily available in the Rust ecosystem.

-This post describes how the Iterative Methods in Rust crate facilitates easy reservoir sampling as part of your iterative method of choice.
-[Reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling) produces an up-to-date and relatively low cost sample of a large stream of data of possibly unknown size.
-For example, suppose you want to maintain an up-to-date sample of tweets from a twitter feed in order to calculate statistics, but that including every tweet in the computations is too costly.
-A reservoir sample of the tweets will have a distribution that approximates the distribution of the stream (up to the point sampled), but is smaller and is updated less frequently; this allows for cheaper computations of statistics about the stream.
+This post describes how the Iterative Methods in Rust crate facilitates easy reservoir sampling of a `StreamingIterator`.
+[Reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling) produces an up-to-date and relatively low cost random sample of a large stream of data.
+For example, suppose you want to maintain an up-to-date sample of \\(k\\) tweets from a twitter feed.
+At any moment, a reservoir sample of the tweets is equivalent to a random sample of \\(k\\) items from the portion of the stream that has been processed at that moment.
+The reservoir sampling algorithm accomplishes this without needing to know the total number of samples in the stream and it updates the sample to take into account new behavior in the data that may not have been present initially.
+Below we'll see how to use reservoir sampling for `StreamingIterator`s in Rust.
+Using animations we can see how the reservoir samples stay up-to-date as the data stream exhibits new behavior.

-Here I will describe the basic idea of the algorithm behind reservoir sampling; in a later section I will provide the technical details.
-Say more...

 ## Outline of the Post
 - The UI for Reservoir Sampling